These are the terms and conditions of our Smart Export Tariff agreement with you. They aren’t the most exciting but they are very important.

 7.2 You may end this contract by giving us at least 30 (thirty) calendar days’ notice but you will be susceptible to the Smart Export Tariff exit fee if you are within the contract agreement dates.

 7.2.1 We will ask you to submit a final meter reading to us at the end of the 30 (thirty) calendar days with your final SEG payment being made at the end of the following month.

 7.3 If you do not agree with changes made to these terms and conditions, you may end this contract by giving us at least 30 (thirty) calendar days’ notice.
-No exit fee will incur in this scenario.
+No early exit fee will incur in this scenario.

 7.4 We reserve the right to end this contract:

 If you are in material breach of the contract;

 7.4.1 If we no longer have the relevant licences for SEG;

 7.4.2 If we need to comply with any direction given by Ofgem;

 7.4.3 At any time by giving you 30 (thirty) calendar days’ notice.